-These six principles form the foundation of the Code of Conduct of Clarksville Academy.
-If students act in accordance with those principles, they will be within the rules of the school, and more importantly, they will increase the likelihood of experiencing personal success in and satisfaction at Clarksville Academy and beyond.
+These six principles form the foundation of the Code of Conduct.
+If students act in accordance with those principles, they will be within the rules of the school, and more importantly, they will increase the likelihood of experiencing personal success in and satisfaction at school and beyond.

-General Classroom Management Protocol
+General Classroom Management and Disciplinary Protocol:

 Teachers will establish classroom procedures and school policies with students at the beginning of the school year.
-A student who does not comply with school or class rules or the teacher's verbal instructions will be subject to disciplinary action.
-Teachers may issue and enforce various types of "in-house" consequences within their classrooms for minor inappropriate behaviors.
-For example, a teacher may assign an essay on respect to a student who consistently talks out of turn.
+A student who does not comply with school or class rules or the teacher's verbal instructions will be subject to disciplinary action and/or restorative practices.